boltops-tools/lono/README.md

 [3]: https://codeclimate.com/repos/51d7f1407e00a4042c010ab4/badges/5273fe6cdb5a13e58554/gpa.png
 [4]: https://codeclimate.com/repos/51d7f1407e00a4042c010ab4/feed

-Lono is a tool to help you easily manage your CloudFormation templates.
+Lono is a tool to help you manage your CloudFormation templates.
 Lono handles the entire CloudFormation lifecyle.
-It starts with helping you craft of the templates and helps you all the way to end when you provision of the infrastructure.
+It helps you craft the templates and then provisions of the infrastructure.

-* Lono generates CloudFormation templates based on ERB ruby templates in either `yaml` or `json` format.
+* Lono generates CloudFormation templates based on ERB ruby templates in `yaml` format.
-* Lono takes simple env-like files to and generates the CloudFormation parameter files.
+* Lono takes simple env-like files and generates the CloudFormation parameter files.
-* Lono wraps the CloudFormation api calls in a simple interface using the generated files to launch the CloudFormation stacks.
+* Lono provides a simple CLI interface to launch the CloudFormation stacks.

 See [lono.cloud](http://lono.cloud) for full lono documentation.

+## Important

+If you are on version 3, you can run `lono upgrade4` within your project to upgrade it to version 4.
+Refer to the [CHANGELOG](CHANGELOG.md).

+## Blog Posts

 These blog posts also cover lono: